Gerry Hemingway - Multimedia Work

 POLAR

 “Polar” was originally performed as a quadraphonic mobile sound architecture, constructed from sampled sound and controlled in real time.
 It was premiered at Roulette in May of 1990.
 I grouped my sound materials into pairs of poetic opposites such as, Gunfire/Lullabies, Fire/Water, and Consonant/Vowel.
 Instead of tape this time I used the Akai Sampler and a computer to develop the material.
 I then sequenced the pairs of material, each half of the pair on a separate track and later overlapped the sections to create one continuous piece.
 This left me with the midi equivalent of two mono, synchronized tapes, each of which had one side of the pairs.
 In the quadraphonic version I controlled the processing and panning of each tape separately.
 This meant one track was panned by adjusting controls on a Serge Quad Panner, which attenuated the speed and shape of the pan.
 For the other track I used a graphic tablet, a kind of joystick, which meant that I could manually move the sound in space wherever I wanted.
-The work was reworked into a stereo setting for release on the “Electro-Acoustic Solo Works” on Random Acoustics Recordings.collabrations with :
+The work was reworked into a stereo setting for release on the “Electro-Acoustic Solo Works” on Random Acoustics Recordings.additional collabrations with :

 Claudia Herbst, Filmmaker

-NTCG Soundtrack/Collaboration for Film (5/00)
+ATCG Soundtrack/Collaboration for Film (5/00)